dbosak01/fmtr/README.md

 ### The `formats()` function
 The formats associated with a data frame can be easily extracted or assigned with the `formats()` function.
 This function returns or accepts a named list of formatting objects.
-The names of the list items must correspond to the names of the columns in the data frame.
+The names of the list items
+correspond to the names of the columns in the data frame.
 This function is useful when you want to assign column formats from metadata.

 ### The `labels()` and `levels()` functions
-The labels associated with a user-defined format object can be extracted using the `labels()` or `levels()` function.
+The labels associated with a user-defined format object can be extracted using the `labels()` or `levels()` functions.
 These functions will return a vector of labels that have been assigned in each of the conditions, in the order they were assigned.
 This function is useful